Advancing Faith, Freedom, and Free Enterprise for Human Flourishing

 The Center aspires to become a global thought leader in free enterprise education and scholarship, engaging students and partners seeking to cultivate flourishing communities through the practice of free enterprise.

-Our steadfast defense of the free enterprise system is founded on the following convictions:
+Our steadfast defense of the free enterprise system rests on these core convictions:

-- Voluntary cooperation ,expressed through commerce, enables individuals to combine their ideas, skills, and resources to strengthen human unity.
+- Voluntary cooperation, through commerce, enables individuals to combine their ideas, skills, and resources to strengthen human unity.

-- Character-driven management that demonstrates how free enterprise, guided by faith, virtue, responsibility, and financial stewardship can benefit stakeholders while achieving economic vitality.
+- Character-driven enterprise practices demonstrate how free enterprise — guided by faith, rooted in virtue, practiced with responsibility, and sustained through financial stewardship — benefits stakeholders while advancing economic vitality.

-- Economic freedom fosters human flourishing, enabling creativity and service that help communities prosper locally and globally.
+- Economic freedom fosters human flourishing, empowering individuals to serve others and helping communities prosper.

 Key Offerings